Initiatives and programs

 DoctorConnect provides information to international medical graduates and their employers.
 It aims to help international medical graduates understand the steps required to work as a doctor in Australia, where they can work and restrictions on billing patients under Medicare.

-The Five Year Overseas Trained Doctors Scheme improves access to doctors in rural and remote areas.
+The Five Year International Medical Graduates Recruitment Scheme improves access to doctors in rural and remote areas.
 It increases the supply of doctors to work in these areas where their services are needed the most.

-The Flexible Approach to Training in Expanded Settings (FATES) funds new non-general practitioner specialist medical training approaches.
-FATES aims to broaden the skills of the specialist workforce, bring more specialists to regional areas, and ensure all Australians can access high-quality care.
+The Flexible Approach to Training in Expanded Settings (FATES) program funds non-general practitioner specialist medical training approaches.
+It aims to broaden the skills of the specialist workforce, bring more specialists to regional areas, and ensure all Australians can access high-quality care.

 The General Practitioner Procedural Training Support Program (GPPTSP) aims to improve maternity services for women living in rural and remote areas.
 It supports general practitioners (GPs) in those areas to gain procedural skills in anaesthetics and obstetrics.